Applications Now Closed! National Wildfire Community Preparedness Day!

 - Invite a horticulturist to review the FireSmart Guide to Landscaping with you and your neighbours and suggest which types of FireSmart plants might work best in your neighbourho

-APPLY NOW!!
-Click here to read the official rules first then CLICK HERE TO APPLY
+APPLICATIONS NOW CLOSED.
+To read the official rules first then CLICK HERE TO APPLY

 You can start submitting project funding applications beginning Tuesday, January 31, 2017 through to Tuesday, March 21, 2017 11:59pm MT.
 A panel will review applications and select up to 20 project award recipients.